 "A Vicious Time"

-John Fry served in the Royal Australian Regiment as a rifleman.
-Having joined the military due to unemployment increasing in the textile field, he went to Korea in 1953.
-He recalls that Korea was in terrible condition as many people were living in cardboard boxes.
+John Fry shares that he served in the Royal Australian Regiment as a rifleman.
+He recalls being sent to Korea in 1953 after having joined the military due to unemployment increasing in the textile field.
+He remembers Korea being in terrible condition as many people were living in cardboard boxes.
 He shares his memories of arriving in Pusan before heading North.
-John Fry was involved in the Battle of the Hook, an experience he calls a “vicious time.”
-He is in awe of the unbelievable progress that Korea has made.
+He comments on his involvement in the Battle of the Hook, an experience he calls a “vicious time.”
+He shares his amazement of the unbelievable progress Korea has made since the war.

 [Beginning of recorded material]